enzonjagi/enzonjagi/README.md

 ### A Software engineer: Backend - Python/Django

-- 🌱 I’m currently learning some [Quantum Computing Concepts](https://qiskit.org/textbook-beta/course/introduction-course/) alongside cyber security
-- - 🌱 I’m currently learning some [Django Concepts from Real Python](https://reapython.com/) alongside cyber security on [TryHackme](https://tryhackme.com/)
+- 🌱 I’m currently learning some [Django Concepts from Real Python](https://reapython.com/) alongside cyber security on [TryHackme](https://tryhackme.com/)
 - 🤔 I’m looking for help with learning Python and Django
-- 💬 I like to talk about [Unity 3D](https://unity.com/) stuff.
+- 💬 I like to write about [every single thing I'm learning](https://chiefomar.hashnode.dev)
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/a-njagi-ndungo/)